RobertoRoos/sawIntuitiveResearchKitWiki/API-2.x.md

 * `tool_type`
   * *cisst*: event write `std::string`
   * *ROS*: publisher `std_msgs/String`
   * dVRK specific.
-Indicates which tool is currently in use.
+Indicate which tool is currently in use.
 Note that the tool type can be determined in different ways depending on your hardware and configuration files.
 See [Tool Detection](/jhu-dvrk/sawIntuitiveResearchKit/wiki/Tool-Detection).
 * `tool_type_request`
   * *cisst*: event void
   * *ROS*: publisher `std_msgs/Empty`